appraisers-bff/Backend-Architects/README.md

 ### User Login

 Method used: **[POST]** `/api/login/`

-On Success: Returns an object containing a token to be used to authenticate the user, user's id, and first name.
-Place it in Authorization header.
+On Success: Returns an object containing a token, user's id, and first name.
+Place token in the Authorization header.

 Parameters: